Display aspect ratio: TVs

 Most televisions were built with an aspect ratio of 4:3 until the late 2000s, when widescreen TVs with 16:9 displays became the standard.
 This aspect ratio was chosen as the geometric mean between 4:3 and 2.35:1, an average of the various aspect ratios used in film.
 While 16:9 is well-suited for modern HDTV broadcasts, older 4:3 video has to be either padded with bars on the left and right side (pillarboxed), cropped or stretched, while movies shot with wider aspect ratios are usually letterboxed, with black bars at the top and bottom.

 Since the turn of the 21st century, many music videos began shooting on widescreen aspect ratio.

 Computer displays

-As of 2016, most computer monitors use widescreen displays with an aspect ratio of 16:9, although some portable PCs use narrower aspect ratios like 3:2 and 16:10 while some high-end desktop monitors have adopted ultrawide displays.
+As of 2016, most computer monitors use widescreen displays with an aspect ratio of 16:9, although some portable PCs use taller aspect ratios like 3:2 and 16:10 while some high-end desktop monitors have adopted ultrawide displays.

 The following table summarises the different aspect ratios that have been used in computer displays: